 Goody Goody™ is an iconic Tampa restaurant that opened in 1925 and closed in 2005.
 It was the first drive-in restaurant east of the Mississippi.
-Columbia Restaurant Group co-owner Richard Gonzmart frequently used to buy a sack of burgers for his family on Saturdays.
+1905 Family Of Restaurants co-owner Richard Gonzmart frequently used to buy a sack of burgers for his family on Saturdays.
 Richard also had been interested in the “better burger” concept long before it became trendy.
 He tried to buy the Goody Goody™ brand rights off and on for 10 years and finally closed the deal in 2014.

 Previous owners included the founder Ralph Stephens, the longest-lasting Carl Stayer family and the last, Mike Wheeler.